Armed with a few laps in a go-kart and a perplexing amount of self-confidence, my 9-year-old fancies himself an exceptionally talented driver.

 - Nobody knows for sure which karts are the fastest in Pigeon Forge.
 Even if a little man was allowed in the karts, and even if I could convince him that braking is not just an abstract idea, I couldn’t put him in the fastest karts in Pigeon Forge because I don’t know for sure which ones are the fastest.

-Go-kart tracks are a time-honored tradition in Pigeon Forge
+Go-kart tracks are a tradition in Pigeon Forge

 Back then, we didn’t care about the fastest kart.
 As long as they were suitably quick and competitive, we could get in there and race a little.